-Survey questions have a maximum number of answer choices that can be displayed at one time to a respondent; five answers for multiple choice questions and two answers for image choice questions.
+Survey questions have a maximum number of answer choices that can be displayed at one time to a respondent; seven answers for multiple choice questions and two answers for image choice questions.
 When the number of answers choices for a question exceeds the number that can be displayed at one time, a subset of the answer choices will be shown.

 The subset of answer choices will always contain the maximum number of answer choices that can be displayed.